flutter/flutter-intellij/CONTRIBUTING.md

 ### Using test run configurations in IntelliJ

 The repository contains two pre-defined test run configurations.
-One is for 'unit' tests; that is currently defined as tests that do not rely on the IntelliJ APIs.
-The other is for 'integration' tests - tests that do use the IntelliJ APIs.
+One is for "unit" tests; that is currently defined as tests that do not rely on the IntelliJ APIs.
+The other is for "integration" tests - tests that do use the IntelliJ APIs.
 In the future we would like for the unit tests to be able to access IntelliJ APIs, and for the integration tests to be larger, long-running tests that exercise app use cases.

 In order to be able to run a single test class or test method you need to do the following:

-* Open Run | Edit Configurations, select 'Flutter tests' run configuration, copy its VM Options to clipboard
+* Open Run | Edit Configurations, select "Flutter tests" run configuration, copy its VM Options to clipboard
 * In the same dialog (Run/Debug Configurations) expand Defaults node, find JUnit under it and paste VM Options to the corresponding field
 * Repeat the same with Working directory field - it must point to intellij-community/bin

-If running the full unit test suite fails, check the run configuration and verify that 'Use classpath of module' is set to `flutter-intellij.test`.
+If running the full unit test suite fails, check the run configuration and verify that "Use classpath of module" is set to `flutter-intellij.test`.

 The test configuration can be tricky due to IntelliJ platform versioning.
 The plugin tool (below) can be a more